-Building further upon my previous post, “What we refuse to discuss,” let’s open the “Surprise!” book of MS. Before you read any further though, I do want to stress despite 50+ symptoms associated with MS, that I do not have below symptoms all at once, or on the same day.
+Building further upon my previous post, “What we don’t know,” let’s open the “Surprise!” book of MS. Before you read any further though, I do want to say that I do not have below symptoms all at once, or on the same day.
 Some are more present than others, or less or more intense.
 Some happen once a week, others perhaps more.

-You probably know by now that my main symptoms are still severe fatigue and intense facial pain called trigeminal neuralgia, so what you will read below is more or less just a slight blip on the radar in the scheme of things.
+You probably know by now that my main symptoms are still ridiculously strong fatigue and similar facial pain, so what you will find below is more or less just a slight blip on the radar in the scheme of things.
 Unless I fall off the staircase of course, which would be rather erm… well… just silly, n’est-ce pas?

-- Walking on a staircase can be a bit of an E=mc2 moment.
-Suddenly my knowledge of how to walk up or down a staircase vanishes, leaving me staring at it with big, wide eyes.
-I can’t remember what those things at the end of my legs are for.
+- Walking on a staircase can be a bit of an E=mc2 moment in my life, meaning I can’t remember what those things at the end of my legs are for.
 They look cute in my tall Dr Martens boots, but every so often, I do wonder about them.
 Do I lift, drop or kick them sideways or not, or are they for decorative reasons only?

 - When I forget to take my medication, you want to be somewhere else after a few hours.
 Literally somewhere else.
-My legs and arms wake up from their tempered presence and go into a vengeful rage; my head is up in arms and my physical nerves, muscles and skin on my face feel like they’re slowly ripped from my skull.
+My legs and arms wake up from their tempered presence; my head is up in arms and the nerves, muscles and skin on my face is slowly ripped from my skull.

-- Speaking of facial pain, just imagine having excruciating, shock-like stabbing pain in your ear, eye or cheek brought on by a cold whiff of air, brushing teeth, and loud noises, or simply by smiling.
-When I don’t smile, or when I stop talking, this is why.
-I would be incredibly happy if you would remember this instead of asking me who threw me under the bus this time, or worse, when you get angry because I have to cancel appointments at the last minute.
-Please do not presume I am truly committed to pain in sensationalist ways.
-I did not do this to myself, nor do I choose being in terrifyingly awful pain because I want to.
-Sadly, trigeminal neuralgia doesn’t do things by halves.
-The only “good thing” of trigeminal pain is the fact that my forehead is frozen, and that I cannot frown.
-One side of my face feels stiff, making speaking difficult to do.
+- Speaking of facial pain, just imagine having excruciating, shock-like, painful stabbing in your ear, eye or cheek brought on by a cold whiff of air, brushing teeth, and loud noises or simply smiling.
+So, when I do not smile, or when I stop talking, you now know why.
+I would be incredibly happy if you would remember this instead of asking me who threw me under the bus this time.
+I am truly committed to pain in sensationalist ways, at least my face is.
+It doesn’t do things by halves.
+Little rebel me!

 - Hot or spicy food?
 No can do.
 Don’t let me drink my coffee in a hurry.
-Same for spicy food.
+No-no. Same for spicy food.
 “It is what it is,” Dr Phil would say.
 I say “I wished it was that simple!”

-- Dark bedroom.
+- No reading.
+No writing.
+Dark bedroom.
 Black sunglasses.
-No reading.
-No writing.
-Fairy lights behind me all day to make sure I don’t redecorate my bedroom by accident when I step out of bed.
+Fairy lights behind me all day to make sure I don’t redecorate my bedroom by accident when I step out of bed Fred Astaire-like.
 Peace.
 Quiet.
 Utter, utter, utter quiet.
 Sssshhhh… Yes, this is migraine in large quantities as well as qualities.

 - Fairly new in my cabinet of MS symptoms: pins and needles.
 My nana used to have a buttons, pins and needles cabinet, but mine is located inside my body.
 Not exactly where they should be, so I will have to adapt to their presence.